Chelsea F.C.: Redevelopment and financial crisis (1983–2003)

-2003–2022: Abramovich era
+Abramovich ownership (2003–2022)

 With the club facing an apparent financial crisis, Bates unexpectedly sold Chelsea F.C. in June 2003 for £60 million.
 In so doing, he reportedly recognised a personal profit of £17 million on the club he had bought for £1 in 1982 (his stake had been diluted to just below 30% over the years).
-The club's new owner was Russian oligarch and billionaire Roman Abramovich, who also took on responsibility for the club's £80 million of debt, quickly paying some of it.
-Sergei Pugachev, a former friend of Vladimir Putin, explained that "Putin personally told me of his plan to acquire the Chelsea Football Club in order to increase his influence and raise Russia's profile, not only with the elite but with ordinary British people."
-Abramovich reportedly denied that he was acting under control from the Kremlin.
+The club's new owner was Russian oligarch and billionaire Roman Abramovich, who took on responsibility for the club's £80 million of debt, quickly paying some of it.
+Sergei Pugachev alleged Chelsea was bought on Putin's orders, an allegation Abramovich has denied.
+Bates mentioned that Abramovich was in talks to buy Manchester United and Tottenham Hotspur before he bought Chelsea in a deal sealed in a day.

 Over £100 million was spent on new players, but Ranieri was unable to deliver any trophies, and was replaced by José Mourinho.
 Under Mourinho, Chelsea became the fifth English team to win back-to-back league championships since the Second World War (2004–05 and 2005–06), in addition to winning an FA Cup (2007) and two League Cups (2005 and 2007).
-After a poor start to the 2007–2008 season, Mourinho was replaced by Avram Grant, who led the club to their first UEFA Champions League final, which they lost on penalties to Manchester United.
+After a poor start to the 2007–08 season, Mourinho was replaced by Avram Grant, who led the club to their first UEFA Champions League final, which they lost on penalties to Manchester United.
 The club did not turn a profit in the first nine years of Abramovich's ownership, and made record losses of £140m in June 2005.

 In 2009, under caretaker manager Guus Hiddink, Chelsea won another FA Cup.
-In 2009–10, his successor Carlo Ancelotti led them to their first Premier League and FA Cup Double, also becoming the first English top-flight club to score 100 league goals in a season since 1963.
+In 2009–10, his successor Carlo Ancelotti led them to their first Premier League and FA Cup Double, becoming the first English top-flight club to score 100 league goals in a season since 1963.
 In 2012, Roberto Di Matteo led Chelsea to their seventh FA Cup, and their first UEFA Champions League title, beating Bayern Munich 4–3 on penalties, the first London club to win the trophy.
 The following year the club won the UEFA Europa League, making them the first club to hold two major European titles simultaneously and one of five clubs to have won the three main UEFA trophies.
 Mourinho returned as manager in 2013 and led Chelsea to League Cup success in March 2015, and the Premier League title two months later.
 Mourinho was sacked after four months of the following season after a poor start.

 In November 2012, Chelsea announced a profit of £1.4 million for the year ending 30 June 2012, the first time the club had made a profit under Abramovich's ownership.
 This was followed by a loss in 2013 and then their highest ever profit of £18.4 million for the year to June 2014.
 In 2018 Chelsea announced a record after-tax profit of £62 million.